 So, I just unpacked my “new” Apple Macintosh Classic.
-The line I gave my family today was that “Lates nights, balancing databases and eBay don’t mix”.
-But as it sits there, I am finding an amazing flood of emotion and inspiration that has been missing of late, let me explain.
+The line I gave my family today was that “Lates nights, balancing databases, and eBay don’t mix.”
+But as it sits there, I am finding an amazing flood of emotion and inspiration missing of late.
+Let me explain.

 Passion can Diminish Over Time

 I must admit that my level of inspiration and passion seems to ebb and flow as I move from engagement to engagement.
-After 12 years at Microsoft as a consultant, I do feel myself looking to reignite my passion as the industry is in transition to AI and the data product line is like a periodic Chart filled with different technologies.
-Where do we find inspiration, where does our passion come from?
-I am a developer and I love creating things.
-Getting that thrill of going from the depths of frustration watching a failed build, to the WOW moment when “Build Successful” finally appears.
+After 12 years at Microsoft as a consultant, I feel myself looking to reignite my passion as the industry transitions to AI.
+The data product line is like a periodic Chart filled with different technologies.
+Where do we find inspiration?
+Where does our passion come from?
+I am a developer, and I love creating things.
+Getting that thrill of going from the depths of frustration watching a failed build to the WOW moment when “Build Successful” finally appears.

 Late Nights and eBay are Dangerous but good for Inspiration